-In 2010 we were delighted to be accepted into the National Garden Scheme (NGS), which allows private gardens in England and Wales to open to the public for charity, and hope to be able to open under the scheme in future years.
+In 2010 we were delighted to be accepted into the National Garden Scheme (NGS), which enables private gardens in England and Wales to open to the public for charity, and we hope to be able to open under the scheme in future years.

 We have now finished opening for this year, 2017.